 The Art A level allows the student to engage in a wide variety of techniques and processes.
 The Art Room is equipped with a PC suite with industry standard Adobe software, etching, screen printing, relief printing and ceramics facilities, as well as drawing, painting and 3D sculpture work.
 The Sixth Form have a dedicated studio area within our large open plan space, giving the immediate feel of studying in a specialised, professional environment.

-Year 12 and Year 13:
+Assessments Year 12 and Year 13:

 The projects are assessed according to AQA grading criteria.
 There are four areas students are graded in: development through investigation, refinement through experimentation, recording, personal response and outcomes.
 The A Level grade is made up of 60% coursework - including a 1000-3000 word essay, and 40% exam project (externally set task).

+Further information:

-Ms E Cooper - Head of Art, Design and Technology Emma.Cooper@Walthamstow-Academy.Org
+Ms Emma Cooper - Curriculum Leader: Art, Design Technology & Photography.

 Biology A Level

+Exam Board: AQA

 Entry Requirements: Students require a GCSE Grade 6 in GCSE biology or grade 7-7 in combined science.
 Students also require at least a grade 6 in GCSE mathematics.

+Subject Content

+Year 1

-- 1. Biological molecules - 2.
-Cells - 3.
-Organisms exchange substances with their environment - 4.
-Genetic information, variation and relationships between organisms
+- 1. Biological molecules

+- 2. Cells

+- 3. Organisms exchange substances with their environment

+- 4. Genetic information, variation and relationships between organisms

+Year 2

-- 5. Energy transfers in and between organisms - 6.
-Organisms respond to changes in their internal and external environment - 7.
-Genetics, populations, evolution and ecosystems - 8.
-The control of gene expression
+- 5. Energy transfers in and between organisms

+- 6. Organisms respond to changes in their internal and external environment

+- 7. Genetics, populations, evolution and ecosystems

+- 8. The control of gene expression

+Progression/career opportunities:

 Completing a course in Biology opens up many university and career prospects.
 These range from courses within the medical field such as pharmacy, physiotherapy, optometry, as well as more general degrees in biology and chemistry.
 Also biology contributes to degrees and careers in zoology (study of animals) veterinarian studies (working with animals), botany and more.

-Any content from topics 1 to 4 including relevant practical skills.
+Assessments Paper 1 Any content from topics 1 to 4 including relevant practical skills.
 2 hours written exam paper worth 35% of A-level.
-Out of 91 marks-

-76 marks: Mixture of short and long answer questions.
+Out of 91 marks- 76 marks: Mixture of short and long answer questions.
 15 marks: Extended response questions.

-Any content from topics 5 to 8, including relevant practical skills.
+Paper 2 Any content from topics 5 to 8, including relevant practical skills.
 2 hours written exam paper worth 35% of A-level.
-Out of 91 marks-

-76 marks: Mixture of short and long answer questions.
+Out of 91 marks- 76 marks: Mixture of short and long answer questions.
 15 marks: Comprehension questions.

-Any content from topics 1 to 8, including relevant practical skills.
+Paper 3 Any content from topics 1 to 8, including relevant practical skills.
 2 hours written exam paper worth 30% of A-level.
-Out of 78 marks-

-38 marks: Structured questions including practical techniques.
+Out of 78 marks- 38 marks: Structured questions including practical techniques.
 15 marks: Critical analysis of given experimental data.
 25 marks: One essay from a choice of two titles.

-The subject content is relevant to real work experiences and is fascinating to learn, giving students freedom to explore around topics.
+Skills gained and enrichment opportunities: The subject content is relevant to real work experiences and is fascinating to learn, giving students freedom to explore around topics.
 The specification allows students to be inspired and to nurture their passion for biology, laying the groundwork for further studies in courses like medicine and biological Sciences.
 Practical skills are embedded into the teaching to give students every opportunity to develop their independence and scientific skills to further support their development.
+Further information:

-Mr N Charman - Head of Science Nick.Charman@Walthamstow-Academy.Org

-Ms E Ray - KS5 Biology Teacher Ella.Ray@Walthamstow-Academy.Org
+M N Charman - Head of Science Miss E Ray - Lead KS5 Biology Teacher

 Business A Level

+Exam Board: Edexcel

-Entry equirements: GCSE grade 6 or higher in English and Maths
+Entry requirements: GCSE grade 6 or higher in English and Maths

+Subject Content

+Units Studied in Year 12: